Social Media Records in Colorado

 Colorado Open Records Act & Social Media

-The Colorado Open Records Act (CORA) requires that public records include all writings made by public agencies regardless of physical form, including electronic records.
+The Colorado Open Records Act (CORA) states that public records include all writings made by public agencies, regardless of physical form, including electronic records.
+A subsequent bill passed in 2017 further defines records requirements for public agencies.

 Show CORA text